 Obviously, there is a full spectrum of physical abilities, but you should be able to find a style that suits you.
 I once saw an elderly lady park up by a lake, get into her wheelchair, then set up her camera on a tripod, from which she was able to photograph the comings and goings of the wildfowl with ease.
 It gave me hope that I will be able to continue to enjoy my bird photography into old age.

 Like all physical activity, the more you work at building the specific muscles used, the easier it becomes.
 The first time I spent a day out with my 500mm lens, I could barely get out of bed the following day.
 After a while, though, it becomes much easier.

-A technique I did use successfully on one occasion was to photograph circling Swifts whilst lying in the back of my estate car with the tailgate open.
+A technique I did use successfully on one occasion was to photograph circling Swifts whilst lying in the back of my estate car (station wagon) with the tailgate open.
 Every time I got out of the car, the Swifts would move away, but I couldnít follow their erratic movement through the small side windows.
-Getting in the boot caused some bewildered or disparaging looks from the occasional passers-by, but the birds were less threatened and so came closer.
+Getting in the back of the car caused some bewildered or disparaging looks from the occasional passers-by, but the birds were less threatened and so came closer.
 Sometimes, you have to be prepared to make an idiot of yourself to get the best shots!